sirkapil/nehu/pages/birthday.md

 ---
 ---

-**15 February,2019**
+**15 Feb, 2019**

 ---

 ### Hey Nehu,

-It's 15th feb, Wooho, If you're still sleeping then you must wake up as it's your birthday.🎺
+Wooho, Today is 15th feb.
+If you're still sleeping then you must wake up as it's your birthday, madam🎺

 ![photo](../uploads/user/birthday-no.jpg)